mehaseeburrehman/RetinopathyOfPrematurity/README.md

 # Retinopathy of Prematurity (ROP) Classification System
+# Abstract
+Retinopathy of Prematurity (ROP) is a critical eye disease affecting premature infants, often leading to blindness if not diagnosed and treated promptly.
+Current diagnostic methods are limited by their variability in resources and expertise among ophthalmologists.
+In the case of AI-based solutions, the focus is either on disease detection on a broader scale or on specific isolated symptoms.
+To address these challenges, we advanced AI-driven system designed to enhance the early detection and diagnosis of ROP through a multi-level classification approach.
+This system leverages deep-learning algorithms to enhance fundus images using image processing techniques, detecting and classifying key retinal changes such as abnormal blood vessel growth and retinal detachment into types (Healthy, Type-1, Type-2, and RD).
+This innovation aims to bridge the gap in ROP diagnosis, particularly in resource-limited settings, and support clinicians in making informed decisions, ultimately improving patient outcomes and reducing the risk of blindness in affected infants.

+# Introduce
 A web-based AI application for classifying eye images to detect Retinopathy of Prematurity using a VGG16+SegNet deep learning model.

 ## 🏥 Medical Classifications